 The 7-mile conservation corridor is located generally in the east central portion of Green Township adjacent to a series of lands noted for their inclusion as a biological diversity area.
-Within the sensitivity of these greenways and open space vision resources, this Type I: Open Space corridor should be highlighted as an area of low impact for human use.
+Within the sensitivity of these resources, this Type I: Open Space corridor should be highlighted as an area of low impact for human use.